rohanchanani/Algaeorithm/protoc/readme.txt

 copy the contents of the 'include' directory somewhere as well, for example into '/usr/local/include/'.

-Please refer to our official github site for more installation instructions: https://github.com/protocolbuffers/protobuf
+Please refer to our models.official github site for more installation instructions: https://github.com/protocolbuffers/protobuf